-Commentary: Mandatory Reporting by Physicians of Patients Potentially Unfit to Drive
+Commentary: Mandatory Reporting by Physicians of Patients Potentially Unfit to Drive [We would like to publish this under another title – what about something like “Determining medical fitness to drive: physicians needs support” ?
+Suggestions welcome.]

 Determining medical fitness to drive remains a challenge to physicians and administrators alike.
-Whereas society generally acknowledges that driving is essential for day-to-day functioning, safety of the individual and the public remain paramount.
-Impairments resulting from medical conditions can affect driving ability
+While society generally acknowledges that driving is essential for day-to-day functioning, safety of the individual and the public remain paramount.
+Impairments resulting from medical conditions can affect driving ability.

-and in Ontario as well as 6 other provinces, mandatory reporting of patients considered to be potentially medically unfit to drive has been introduced as one solution to address this issue.
-In their case series analysis of drivers involved in a motor vehicle collision and subsequently admitted to a trauma unit for treatment, Redelmeier et al demonstrate that despite mandatory reporting laws in the province of Ontario only 3% of potentially medically unfit drivers had been reported to licensing authorities.
+In Ontario, as well as 6 other Canadian provinces, mandatory reporting of patients considered to be potentially medically unfit to drive has been introduced as one solution to address this issue.
+In their case series analysis of drivers involved in a motor vehicle collision and subsequently admitted to an Ontario trauma unit for treatment, Redelmeier et al demonstrate that despite these laws, only 3% of potentially medically unfit drivers had been reported to licensing authorities (1).
 The authors conclude that despite having been seen by physicians, medically unsafe drivers are rarely reported to licensing authorities.

-Clearly, this under reporting is a concern, since these drivers with reportable conditions were involved in collisions causing injury and death.
-Research has generally demonstrated that physicians have limited training and knowledge with regards to assessing medical fitness to drive.
-(Marshall 1999, Jang 2007).
-Multiple medical conditions have associated overall increased collision risk including alcohol abuse and dependence, cardiovascular disease, cerebrovascular disease, psychiatric disorders, dementia, diabetes mellitus, epilepsy, obstructive sleep apnea and vision disorders (Charlton 2004); however, these conditions have only a relative increased risk of collision and determination of the impact of the condition on driving ability at the individual level remains challenging.
+Clearly, this under reporting is a concern: these drivers with reportable conditions were involved in collisions causing injury and death.
+Multiple medical conditions such as alcohol abuse and dependence, cardiovascular disease, cerebrovascular disease, psychiatric disorders, dementia, diabetes mellitus, epilepsy, obstructive sleep apnoea and vision disorders have an overall increased collision risk (2) However, these conditions are only one factor contributing to a relative increased risk of collision and determination of the variable impact of the condition on driving ability at the individual level remains challenging.
+[IS THIS CHANGE CORRECT?} And research has generally demonstrated that physicians have limited training and knowledge with regards to assessing medical fitness to drive (3, 4).
 For instance, the spectrum of disease for a condition such as diabetes mellitus can range from a newly diagnosed condition controlled by diet to a long standing condition requiring medication as well as complications such as neuropathy, retinopathy and vascular disease.
-At some point the impairments associated diabetes mellitus may impact driving ability, but the challenge for the physician is determining when to intervene or report.
+At some point the impairments associated with diabetes mellitus may impact driving ability, but the challenge for the physician is determining when to intervene or report.

-This study by Redelmeier et al indicates a particular challenge for physicians in that the primary reportable conditions of alcohol abuse and cardiac disease (95% of reportable conditions identified) are conditions that Dobbs (2005) refers to as acute conditions where the effect on driving is sporadic or unpredictable.
+This study by Redelmeier et al indicates a particular challenge for physicians in that the primary reportable conditions of alcohol abuse and cardiac disease (95% of reportable conditions identified) are conditions that Dobbs refers to as acute conditions where the effect on driving is sporadic or unpredictable (5).
 For example, the typical concern with cardiac conditions on driving would be loss of consciousness.
-Neurological conditions (21% reported in the Redelmeier study) however tend to have chronic, continuous effects that could affect driving ability and are often best assessed with direct evaluation of driving ability by an on-road evaluation.
+In contrast, neurological conditions (21% reported in the Redelmeier study) tend to have chronic, continuous effects that could affect driving ability and are often best assessed with direct evaluation of driving ability by an on-road evaluation.
 These chronic conditions may be more likely to be considered by physicians in the primary clinic setting, since the potential impact on driving ability may be more evident.
-As pointed out by Redelmeier and others, barriers continue to exist for physician reporting including the lack of valid tools for physicians to use in determining medical fitness to drive (Molnar 2005).
+As pointed out by Redelmeier and others, barriers continue to exist for physician reporting including the lack of valid tools for physicians to use in determining medical fitness to drive ((6).